You are here

 Available techniques for improving data security

-- Encrypting groups of files - MacOS X, Windows, Linux, DICE
+- Encrypting groups of files on Linux and DICE

 - Password protect individual files

 - Antivirus - MacOS, Windows